 When it comes to outcomes, the value promised to the client (value creation) must be underpinned by the contract terms (value capture).
-For the provider, guaranteeing outcomes rather than product performance means shifting the focus from quality assurance to project support.
+For the provider, guaranteeing outcomes rather than product performance means shifting the focus from conversations about product quality to service outcomes over the lifetime of the product.
 Identifying the scope of a project and working closely with clients to understand their processes and required outcomes is essential from the start of negotiations.

 And while it is important not to get mired in the finer details early on, understanding how the service will be delivered is a key requirement for successful business model innovation.
 The scope and the level of detail involved in the service may change as the contracting and delivery process develops, but the value creation and value capture must be considered simultaneously throughout.

 A sales team that agrees to client requests before confirming that the operations team has the resources to deliver does not just wipe out profits – it can also destroy reputations.